GabrielTofvesson/Microcode/README.md

 Branch to address of label if **O-flag** is 0.

+### BOP
+Branch to address specified by entry in optable pointed to by highest 4 bits in IR.

+### BAM
+Branch to address specified by entry in addressing mode pointed to by M-bits in IR.

+### BST
+Branch to start.
+This sets uPC = 0.

 ### RESET [reg]
 Sets all bits in the specified register to 1.